Race Betterment Foundation

 The Race Betterment Foundation was a eugenics and racial hygiene organization founded in 1914 at Battle Creek, Michigan by John Harvey Kellogg due to his concerns about what he perceived as "race degeneracy".
 The foundation supported conferences (including three National Conferences on Race Betterment), publications (Good Health), and the formation of a eugenics registry in cooperation with the ERO (Eugenics Record Office).
-The foundation also sponsored the Fitter Families Campaign from 1928 to the late 1930s and funded Battle Creek College (what is now Andrews University).
+The foundation also sponsored the Fitter Families Campaign from 1928 to the late 1930s and funded Battle Creek College.
 The foundation controlled the Battle Creek Food Company, which in turn served as the major source for Kellogg's eugenics programs, conferences, and Battle Creek College.
 In his will, Kellogg left his entire estate to the foundation.
-In 1947, the foundation had over $687,000 in assets.
-By 1967, the foundation's accounts were a mere $492.87.
-In 1967, the state of Michigan indicted the trustees for squandering the foundation's funds and the foundation closed.
+In 1947, the foundation had over $687,000 in assets but by 1967 the foundation's accounts were a mere $492.87, prompting the State of Michigan to close the Foundation and indict the trustees for squandering the funds.